AdrianBronder/ntap-automation/README.md

 # NetApp Automation Demos

 Welcome to my collection of automation demos.
 In this repository you will find various examples on how to automate administrative and operational tasks on NetApp solutions.
+The main purpose is enabling you writing your own scripts/integartions by providing simple examples in small chunks.
+The scripts in this repository are not tuned for production use.

 ## Quick Start
 If you are a customer, partner or NetApp employee: